MiddletonCommunityVoice/services-list/content/about.md

 # Dislaimer

+Before using our directory, please note our next monthly meeting is Wednesday.
+Dec.
+11th.
+2019 at the Lighthouse Project from 10am til 12 midday and features The Northern Care Alliance on local hospitals and a local working GP about their services.
+.
 Welcome to this directory of services which is aimed at all residents of Middleton, young or old.

 This directory has been compiled from many public sources available online & from printed materials.